 you are a citizen of the Irish Republic or another European Union (EU) country

 are a lodger or person staying at an address and have no other home

 normally live at the address but are away temporarily

 are in hospital, a student, or on holiday or working away for less than 6 months

 You are eligible to vote in all elections in the UK if:

 a citizen of the Irish Republic

 Anyone who is not a British, Commonwealth, Irish or EU citizen* is not entitled to vote in any election in this country.
 Having leave to stay does not give anyone the right to vote, unless they qualify on grounds of nationality.

-You will then be entitled to vote at UK Parliamentary and European Parliamentary elections, but not local government elections, for the Mayor of London or to the Greater London Assembly.
+You will then be entitled to vote at UK Parliamentary elections, but not local government elections, for the Mayor of London or to the Greater London Assembly.